 Click here to shop our selection of ski boots.

+The saying goes like this: "You date your skis, but you marry your boots."
+The meaning?
 Ski boots are the most crucial piece while outfitting your gear setup.
 The greatest ski and binding combo will not do you any good if your feet are uncomfortable and you spend your day in the lodge.
-It is essential to find a pair of boots that fit your feet, more so than the technology in the boot itself.
-There are a handful of specifics that you need to consider when shopping for new ski boots, such as the size, flex, and last.
-Understanding these pieces will save you from spending your money at the bootfitter or buying a second pair of boots.
-For a better understanding of these specs, take a look at the text and charts below.
+It is essential to find a pair of boots that fit your feet.
+Consider a handful of specifics when shopping for new ski boots, like the size, flex, and last (width).

 Boots are sized in Mondo Point sizing.
-At the top of this page is a sizing chart for your convenience.
 In general, beginners want a boot that directly corresponds to their street shoe size.
 Intermediates should go a half size smaller.
 Experts should go a full size smaller.
-If you add the first two number of the mondo point size that will equate to a men''s US street shoe size, for example a 26.0 would be a US men''s 8.
+If you add the first two number of the mondo point size that will equate to a men's US street shoe size, for example a 26.0 would be a US men's 8.

 The higher the number on the flex index, the stiffer the boot.
 The metric associated with flex varies from brand to brand.
 Skiers lighter in weight and beginner to intermediate skiers tend to prefer a boot with a softer flex.
 Conversely, heavier and more aggressive skiers are more likely to prefer a stiffer boot.
 On the women''s side, flex starts around 50 and go up to about 110 flex before you get into race boots.
 For men, the flex range starts at around 80 and ventures up to 130 before getting into racing boots.
 These flex suggestions are a good rule of thumb but the height and weight of the skier using them also factors in.
 An expert male skier that weighs 140 lbs may not need a 130 flex boot to gain the same performance as someone weighing 220 lbs.
 Likewise, a heavier skier that is a beginner or intermediate may need a stiffer boot as well.